|Price||$15 - $1,306+ per month|

 - Welcome services

-These are great templates to start out with for ideas.
+These are great templates for starting out.
 You can then extend them to your own needs.

-Most people realize integration is an important feature only after they purchase an email service provider.
+Most people realize integration is a crucial feature only after they purchase an email service provider.

 Not with ActiveCampaign.

 ActiveCampaign integrates with more than 860 different platforms.
 Of the many services I’ve used over the years, I’ve yet to find a service that didn’t integrate with ActiveCampaign.

 - Accounting — Includes FreshBooks, Harvest, QuickBooks, Xero, and Zoho.

 - Analytics — Includes Google Analytics, Dasheroo, and Sumo

 - CMS — Includes Asana, Dropbox, Drupal, Evernote, Joomla, and Magento.